Elisabot/productivity-painter/README.md

 # Productivity Painter
 Don't waist your lovely thoughts feeling concerned that people are judging your github productivity chart. **Make something cool!!**

-Paint holiday and mental health breaks with colorful patterns and generally make anything look like whatever you like.
+Paint holiday and general breaks with colorful patterns and generally make anything look like whatever you like.
 You're doing a great job just being you in this world, and that isn't easy, so keep your head up. <3

 We're using Annihil's [github-spray](https://github.com/Annihil/github-spray) cli tool.